 Conversational AI and Conversational Intelligence

-Conversational AI and conversational intelligence technologies will automate a large portion of the query resolution process, especially for common issues and FAQs.
+Conversational AI and intelligence technologies automate a large portion of the query resolution process, especially for common issues and FAQs.
 They will gain from advancements in data processing.

 The Adoption of Contact Center as a Service (CCaaS)